 - 11 FAQ

-There are several different procedures available to the Bariatric Patient.
+There are several different procedures available to the weight loss patient.

 The Roux-en-Y Gastric Bypass is a surgical weight loss procedure that involves both restriction and malabsorption.

 A 1 – 2 ounce pouch of the stomach is separated from the remaining portion of the stomach using a stapling device.
 The lower part of the small intestine is then cut and connected to the 1 oz stomach pouch in order to re-establish bowel continuity.

 The majority of the stomach is therefore bypassed and food passes directly from the small pouch into the small intestine.
 Since there is no bile entering the small intestine to mix with the food until further along the intestinal tract, there are profound effects on food absorption.
 Specifically, fat is poorly absorbed and as a consequence, patients lose a significant amount of weight.